Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/coding-anime.gif width="500" height="280" />
 </div>

-Neovim is a terminal based text editor, it's greatly powerfull and very hard to configure if you don't know what you are doing.
-I recommend using a neovim premade configuration before making your own, or you can configure one yourself by following Tatsuya Matsuyama [video](https://www.youtube.com/watch?v=ajmK0ZNcM4Q), that way you can get an understanding of how neovim configurations work and change or add things on your own.
+Neovim is a terminal based text editor, it's extremely powerful and customizable, and very hard to configure if you don't know what you are doing.
+I recommend using a neovim premade configuration before making your own, or you can configure one yourself by following Tatsuya Matsuyama [video](https://www.youtube.com/watch?v=ajmK0ZNcM4Q), that way you can get a starting minimal configuration and also get an understanding of how neovim configurations work.

 Some good premade configurations are:
 - [LunarVim](https://github.com/LunarVim/LunarVim)
 - [LazyVim](https://github.com/LazyVim/LazyVim)
 - [NvChad](https://github.com/NvChad/NvChad)

+They are all community maintained and very stable.

 The main language used for configuring neovim is Lua.
 You can familiarize yourself with the language by watching [this video](https://www.youtube.com/watch?v=1srFmjt1Ib0), but by knowing the basics you can make your own configuration.

-Neovim configuration folder structure looks something like this:
+A Neovim configuration folder structure looks something like this:

 ```
 ├── init.lua